 A New Favorite Author

 It's always nice to stumble upon a new author whose books really excite you.
 A few months ago I picked up a book by a man named Blake Crouch, about whom I had heard exactly nothing.
 It was titled "Pines", and sounded interesting.
 When I read it I was so hooked by the plot that I had a hard time putting it down, and finished it in a little over a day.
-Since that time I've read six other of his books (including "Wayward," the sequel to "Pines"), and they have all been unputdownable (yes, that word is in Webster's, I just checked!)
+Since that time I've read seven other of his books (including "Wayward" and "The Last Town", the sequels to "Pines"), and they have all been unputdownable (yes, that word is in Webster's, I just checked!)
 If you are a lover of fast, suspense and action-filled plots, you will enjoy Crouch.
 His books won't be confused with great literature, but they are a lot of fun.
 They appear to be self-published, but don't have that amateurish feel you often get with such titles.
 He knows how to write a great story and to keep it from seeming unrealistic or foolish.
 So spend some time on your couch with Crouch.
 I'm guessing you won't be disappointed, and you might be like me and even find a new favorite author.

 Secret service agent Ethan Burke arrives in Wayward Pines, Idaho, with a clear mission: locate and recover two federal agents who went missing in the bucolic town one month earlier.
 But within minutes of his arrival, Ethan is involved in a violent accident.
 He comes to in a hospital, with no ID, no cell phone, and no briefcase.
 The medical staff seems friendly enough, but something feels ... off.
 As the days pass, Ethan's investigation into the disappearance of his colleagues turns up more questions than answers.
 Why can't he get any phone calls through to his wife and son in the outside world?
 Why doesn't anyone believe he is who he says he is?
 And what is the purpose of the electrified fences surrounding the town?
 Are they meant to keep the residents in?
 Or something else out?
 Each step closer to the truth takes Ethan further from the world he thought he knew, from the man he thought he was, until he must face a horrifying fact - he may never get out of Wayward Pines alive